GrabowMar/ThesisAppsSvelte/zzz_Bot/app_templates/app_14_storage.md

 2. Try to keep all changes within **app.py** , **App.jsx** and **App.css** files.
 3. Try to write feature complete production ready app, with comments, fails states, etc.
 4. **Note:** Multipage routing is possible within these files.
 On the backend, you can define multiple routes (e.g., `/login`, `/register`, `/dashboard`, etc.) in **app.py**.
 On the frontend, client-side routing can be managed within **App.jsx** using conditional rendering or a routing library, all within the single-file constraint.
+5. Mounting Logic: The App.jsx file must include mounting logic.
+This means it should import ReactDOM from react-dom/client and use it to attach the main App component to the DOM element with the id "root".
 ## Project Description

 **File Storage System**